jy-gh/RecentFiles/README.md

 Add one or more `--directory` arguments to the command.

+### See only files/directories with specific extensions

+Add one or more `-e/--extension` arguments to the command.
+A single, colon-separated argument may be used as well, so `--extension pdf:md:html` is equivalent to `-e pdf --extension md -e html`.

 ## Acknowledgements

 This workflow was inspired by Hans Raaf's Alfred workflow, [*Last changed files*](https://github.com/oderwat/alfredworkflows).

 Thanks to @vitorgalvao for multiple enhancement suggestions.
 Recent changes, including the `-L` option, processing multiple colon-separated directories, and the changes to the **Recent Files** workflow default display are the result of issues and discussions with @chumido and @saeedesmaili--thanks to both of them.

+The `-e/--extension` argument, as well as the addition of different Action Modifiers in the Alfred workflow, were prompted by discussions with @NicholasSloan--thanks Nick!

 ## Copyright